gerardponsds/NBA_Shot_Analysis/README.md

 ## APPENDIX

-As the dataset contained a lot of additional data, some additinal metrics and statistics have been computed:
+As the dataset contained a lot of **additional data**, some additional metrics and statistics have been computed:

 #### PLAYERS WITH MORE 3-POINTS IN A GAME